ehlkristofhenrik/bansshee/README.md

 I added restrictions because I feel that people should not be regulated, companies and governments are.

-* Personal & University: You are free to use and fork our project as long as you keep the license, state changes ( you know, GPL ) and you can not sell it.
+* Personal & University & Non-Profit & Small-Team: You are free to use and fork our project as long as you keep the license, state changes ( you know, GPL ) and you can not sell it.  ( small_team.members.length <= 20 )
-* Commertial & Business: You have to buy a license.
-Oh yeah, and be nice to your users!
+* Commertial & Business: All of the above, and you have to buy a license.
+You can not force usage and have to comply with data deletion and have to tell users that they use this software.
-* Special: Feel free to request a free license!
-This is for stuff like Nonprofit orgs, small teams and alike.
-I will get back to you.
+* Special: Feel free to ask anything!
+You might even get a free license!

 ### Project values